Deautonomisation by singularity confinement and degree growth: Parameter evolution and the period map

 which is of hyperbolic type $H_{71}^{(3)}$ \cite{WAN}.
 Takenawa also constructed an example with root basis corresponding to the matrix

 which is of neither finite, affine, nor hyperbolic type.

-For non-integrable mappings it is not immediately clear that we can always find a root basis, but for the purpose of full-deautonomisation it will be sufficient to show that one can always construct a linearly independent subset of $Q^{\perp}$ that is closed under $\Phi$ and whose span includes the dominant eigenvector.
+For non-integrable mappings it is not immediately clear that we can always find a root basis, though for our purposes it will be sufficient to show that one can always construct a linearly independent subset of $Q^{\perp}$ that is closed under $\Phi$ and whose span includes the dominant eigenvector.
 To this end we define the following.